Countable and Uncountable nouns in English

 In this blog post we will look at how we use countable and uncountable nouns in the general sense in English.

-The use of articles is often different in different languages, so unfortunately, you can’t always use articles in English in the same way as you would or wouldn’t use them in your own language.
+The way we use articles is not the same in every language.
+So, unfortunately, you can’t always use articles in English in the same way as you would use them in your own language.

 Countable nouns are nouns that we can count – things which you can generally point at and count.
 They have a plural form.